LeaderPortfolio

 South African Future Trust

-Provided loans to small businesses during the COVID-19 pandemic.
+Provided financial relief to small businesses during the COVID-19 pandemic.

 Political Pluralism$1.1M

-Donation to the Democratic Alliance and Inkatha Freedom Party
+Donations to the Democratic Alliance and the Inkatha Freedom Party to support democracy.

 Wealth Trajectory